pusher/docs/docs/channels/using_channels/connection.md

 {% endparameter %}
 {
-{% parameter 'channelAuth', 'Object' %}
+{% parameter 'channelAuthorization', 'Object' %}

 Object containing the configuration for user authorization.
 Valid keys are `endpoint`, `transport`, `params`, `headers`, and `customHandler`.